kbroughton/azure-iot-device-ecosystem/get_started/iot-hub-raspberry-pi-kit-c-get-started.md

 * A Mac or a PC that is running Windows or Linux.
 * An Internet connection.
 * A 16 GB or above microSD card.
-* A USB-SD adapter or microSD card to burn the operating system image onto the microSD card.
 * A 5-volt 2-amp power supply with the 6-foot micro USB cable.

 The following items are optional: